We got to my hostel okay. In fact, from the time I got

 markers indicated they were soldiers.
 I think the defenses were running

 thin by then.
-There are several rows of soldiers and many "unknown
+There are several rows of soldiers and many "

 soldier"